Take a short survey to help us improve the DCJ website. Find out more

 Law Access NSW.

-Generally, we will provide a response to your complaint within three weeks of receiving it.
+Generally, we will provide an acknowledgement to your feedback within 3 business days and a response to your complaint within 21 business days of receipt.
 If a complaint is serious or complex, it may take longer.
 If our response to your complaint is likely to be significantly delayed, we will let you know about the delay.
 If possible, we will also give you an estimated timeframe for our response.

 If your complaint is justified, we can do one or more of the following:

 If you have made a compliant to us and you are dissatisfied with the response, you can write and ask for the area which handled your complaint to conduct an internal review.
 This means that another, more senior staff member will look again at your complaint, and decide whether or not it was handled fairly and reasonable steps were taken to resolve the issue.Alternatively, if you prefer, you can ask for your complaint to be reviewed by writing to: